fhh2626/Multidimensional-lowest-energy--Mule/README.md

 # Multidimensional-lowest-energy--Mule
 MULE can find the lowest-(free)-energy pathway on a multidimensional landscape using the Dijkstra algorithm.

+MULE is under maintenance.
+It is not updated frequently just because it is stable.
+Feel free to report any bugs.
+We use it everyday!

 ## Features

 Mathmetically rigorous;